Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 "Pump Installer" means an individual certified by the department to performs installation, repair, and maintenance of well pumps and water systems; modification of the upper terminus (the top ten feet) of a well casing, well plugging services for all three classes of water wells; well rehabilitation; and the construction of Class 3 wells (sand point wells.)
 This link will provide a list of Iowa DNR Certified Pump Installers.

 "Well Plugging Contractor" means an individual certified to plug only Class 1 wells (100 feet or less in depth and 18 inches or more in diameter) or Class 3 wells (sand points.)
 A Well Plugging Contractor is not certified to plug Class 2 wells (100 feet or more in depth or less than 18 inches in diameter) or perform any other well services.
 The term "well plugging contractor" can be confusing because a contractor with this certification cannot plug all water wells.
 Well Plugging Contractors can only plug two of the three classes of water wells - it is a limited class of certification.
-If a Well Plugging Contractor discovers that the well they are plugging is a "Class 2" well, they can not perform any plugging on the well and the owner must hire either an Iowa DNR Certified Well Driller or Certified Pump Installer to perform the well plugging.
+If a Well Plugging Contractor discovers that the well they are plugging is a "Class 2" well, they can not perform any plugging on the well and the well owner must hire either an Iowa DNR Certified Well Driller or Certified Pump Installer to perform the well plugging.
 This link will provide a list of Iowa DNR Certified Well Pluggers.
 Please note that Certified Well Drillers and Certified Pump Installers can also plug wells.

 Continuing Education Units (CEUs) or Training Hours